-A range of standardization-related and industry initiatives have commenced across the globe examining different aspects of visual surveillance.
+A range of standardization-related and industry initiatives have commenced across the globe examining different aspects of intelligent visual system.
 There are various activities, including international exhibitions, and exploratory workshops.
 Open Network Video Interface Forum (ONVIF) was established in May 2008, aiming at providing and promoting standardized interfaces for effective interoperability of IP-based physical security products.
-At present, ONVIF has released two versions of core specifications, two data format specifications, six profiles and 22 service specifications.
-The IEC TC 79 WG12 is focusing on video surveillance system (VSS) to produce IEC standards for VSS and applications taking into account the system, component and equipment requirements, testing and integration.
-Many Other SDOs such as ISO/IEC JTC1, 3GPP and ETSI are also developing visual surveillance standards according to their scope.
+By 2020, ONVIF has released two versions of core specifications, two data format specifications, six profiles and 22 service specifications.
+IEC TC 79 WG12 focuses on video surveillance system (VSS) to produce IEC standards for VSS and applications taking into account the system, component and equipment requirements, testing and integration.
+Other SDOs (such as ISO/IEC JTC1, 3GPP and ETSI) are also developing intelligent visual standards according to their scope.

-ITU-T SG16 developed various Recommendations on visual surveillance, including ITU-T F.743 series, H.626 series and H.627 series.
-Furthermore, many new work items are being developed in ITU-T SG16.
-In order to meet the strong standardization need from the industry and accommodate the existing work with ITU-T, including the enhancement and maintenance of the Recommendations and development of ongoing many work items, it is necessary to create a new Question on visual surveillance.
+ITU-T SG16 developed various Recommendations on intelligent visual systems, including ITU-T F.743 series, H.626 series and H.627 series.
+This Question was established to meet the strong standardization need from the industry and to accommodate the existing work within ITU-T, including the enhancement and maintenance of the Recommendations and development of the many ongoing work items.

-The following major Recommendations, in force at the time of approval of this Question, fall under its responsibility: ITU-T F.743, F.743.1, F.743.2, F.743.3, H.626, H.626.1, H.626.2, H.626.3, H.626.4, H.627, H.627.1.
+The following major Recommendations, in force at the time of approval of this Question, fall under its responsibility: ITU-T F.743, F.743.1, F.743.2, F.743.3, F.743.7, F.743.8, H.626, H.626.1, H.626.2, H.626.3, H.626.4, H.626.5, H.627, H.627.1.

 Study items